Originally published: May 26, 2021

-Summer events in the mountains are always a special experience, and this year will prove to be even more noteworthy as mountain towns fill up their calendars, and families and friends make up for lost time.
+Summer events in the mountains are always a special experience.
+No matter if you fancy a culinary festivity or an action-packed competition, there’s something for everyone to enjoy.
 Check out your favorite destinations to see what events are offered this season, and make sure to read up on some of our recommendations below.

 FOOD, DRINKS, & MUSIC

-If you like dancing to bluegrass, drinking beer, or dancing to bluegrass while drinking beer, Sugarbush’s Brew-Grass Festival is a must-do this summer.
-Featuring local craft beer and cider alongside live music by Mad Mountain Scramblers, this one-day festival held on June 19 will be an experience to remember.
+If you like dancing to bluegrass, drinking beer, or dancing to bluegrass while drinking beer, Sugarbush’s Brew Grass Festival is a must-do this summer.
+Featuring local craft beer and cider alongside live music by Mad Mountain Scramblers, this one-day festival held on Saturday, June 4 will be an experience to remember.
 Gather your closest friends and family, and head to Vermont for a memorable weekend.
-Don’t ditch the mask just yet: this intimate and unique festival requires social distancing and mask usage when around others outside of your household.
+Tickets are limited, and sell out quickly.
+Purchase in advance as soon as possible.

-Deer Valley’s summer concerts run from July to August, and the outstanding music acts performing at this dazzling destination are not to be missed.
-From Nathaniel Rateliff and the Night Sweats to Kool & the Gang with the Utah Symphony, each outdoor concert will be full of dancing, singing, and plenty of award-winning talent.
-To snag a ticket, visit the Deer Valley events page.
+Deer Valley’s summer concerts run from June to August, and the outstanding music acts performing at this dazzling destination are not to be missed.
+From The Hot Sardines to Boyz II Men with the Utah Symphony, each outdoor concert will be full of dancing, singing, and plenty of award-winning talent.
+To snag a ticket, visit the Deer Valley concerts page.

 EXTREME ACTION & ADVENTURE

 For a different scene of action and adventure, Mammoth Motocross is a fast-moving spectacle that will keep the adrenaline going for hours on end for riders and spectators alike.
-With seven days of competition spread throughout the last week and a half of June, this is one sporting event that is guaranteed to excite those in the crowd almost as much as those on the dirt.
+With seven days of competition between June 17-26, this is one sporting event that is guaranteed to excite those in the crowd almost as much as those on the dirt.